 Assistantship openings that are posted can be found on Handshake.
 It is not a requirement to post Assistantships, therefore, we encourage networking.
 Once in Handshake, choose the Jobs Tab and type in the Job # or the words Graduate, Teaching or Research "Assistant"(ship(s))" in the Search Bar.

-Positions will continue to be posted throughout the summer for the Fall & Spring Terms.
-Current positions posted are for Fall 2018.
-Preview current postings below:
+Positions will continue to be posted throughout the Fall for the Spring '19 Term.
+The deadline for Fall GA's was August 31, 2018.
+Stay tuned to preview postings for Spring 2019.

 Some graduate programs offer external graduate assistantships and part-time jobs closely related to a chosen field to graduate students to help defray the cost of advanced study.
 The external graduate assistantship program expands the range of opportunities beyond the university campus.
 The program is a partnership between Towson University and the community, providing the talents of mature students for business, government, industry and education.
 External assistantships are not available in all programs.